zcover/zcover.github.io/index.md

 This means that it basically wraps a whole studio of developer's tools and featuers into one location.
 - An IDE is not something that one who is new to coding should use, I think, as it would likely overwhelm the user who is not used to so many tools, which may limit the understanding of code, and/or simply get lost in all of the different tools and settings available, without any comparison or prior knowledge to understand purpose.

+##Command Line

+**The Command Terminal** is a tool within operating systems, which allow file navigation, execution, and all other files or directory *things*.
+The reason this is important to know, is because it is not always used by the user.
+Most users are familiar with the "File Explorer", or "My Computer" tools, which displays files and directories, and where changes can be made.

+- The file explorer and Command Terminal are basically the same thing, but without a gui

+**gui** stands for **_Graphical User Interface_**.
+This literally means that it is user interface with a graphic (visual) overlay.

 ### html and CSS